Lighthouse Reports opens an investigation into European arms exports

 The problem is that once licenses have been granted and arms shipped, monitoring or enforcement ends.
 But what is the true destination of the weapons EU member states sell to the rest of the world?
 This question is central to #EUarms, a collaboration with renowned open source investigators, Bellingcat.

 The new project builds on a successful and innovative investigation in the Netherlands.
 Lighthouse's arms investigations are based on "bootcamps" -- intensive two-week collaborations that convene experts and journalists to trace the links between specific arms in the theatre of conflict or rights abuses to European exporters.
-Upcoming bootcamps will be in Italy, France, Germany and Belgium.
+Upcoming bootcamps will be in Italy, France, Germany, Belgium and Spain.

 The Dutch investigation was a collaboration between Bellingcat and public broadcaster KRO-NCRV.
 It was financed by the Dutch filmfund.
 The European follow-up is supported by the Open Society Foundations.